Arizona University opened its doors in 1899 with 23 students, one professor,

 Empowered by the Arizona Board of Regents to provide

-educational opportunities statewide, the university now serves approximately 25,000
+educational opportunities statewide, the university now serves more than 25,000

-students at the Flagstaff campus, more than 30 statewide locations, and online—offering nearly 150 combined undergraduate and graduate degree programs, all distinguished by an ongoing commitment to close student-faculty relationships.
+students at the Flagstaff campus, multiple statewide locations, and online—offering nearly 150 combined undergraduate and graduate degree programs, all distinguished by an ongoing commitment to close student-faculty relationships.